Carl Cari

 Carl Nicolas Cellona Cari (born July 4, 1992) is a Filipino politician.
 He is a member of the Philippine House of Representatives, serving as the current representative of the Fifth District of Leyte.
-He is a son of the former representative the Fifth District of Leyte, Jose Carlos "Boying" Cari, and the current mayor of Baybay, Leyte and the late Margarita C. Cari.
+He is the son of the former representative of the Fifth District of Leyte, Jose Carlos "Boying" Cari, and the current mayor of Baybay, Leyte and the late Margarita C. Cari.

 Cari graduated from the Mapúa University with the degree of Bachelor of Science in Manufacturing Engineering.
 Prior to being elected as a member of the House of Representatives, he served as President of the Sangguniang Kabataan Federation (2007-2010) and as President of the Liga ng mga Barangay of the City of Baybay.

 At 26, Cari was elected to succeed his father as the representative of the Fifth District of Leyte.
-As a member of Congress, he serves as a member of the House Committees on Appropriations, Basic Education and Culture, Visayas Development, Youth and Sports Development, among others.
+As a member of Congress, he serves as a member of the House Committees on Appropriations, Basic Education and Culture, Visayas Development, and Youth and Sports Development, among others.

 Education

-Cari, a resident of Barangay Candadam in Baybay, Leyte, went through elementary education in the ViSCA Foundation Elementary School (VFES).
+Cari, a resident of Barangay Candadam in Baybay, Leyte, went through elementary education at the ViSCA Foundation Elementary School (VFES).
 He graduated from VSU Integrated High School, formerly known as VSU Laboratory High School (VSULHS).
-On May 25, 2017, he graduated with a degree of Bachelor in Science in Manufacturing Engineering from Mapúa University, which then was known as the Mapúa Institute of Technology.
+On May 25, 2017, he graduated with a degree of bachelor's in science in Manufacturing Engineering from Mapúa University, which then was known as the Mapúa Institute of Technology.

 Congressional career

 Elections

 Cari's father, Jose Carlos "Boying" L. Cari, then on his third term as representative of the Fifth District of Leyte, was term-limited.
-On October 17, 2018, he Carl Cari filed his Certificate of Candidacy (COC) for the position, running against Marilou Baligod of the Nationalist People's Coalition who ran in the past for the position of City Mayor of Baybay against Cari's grandmother, Carmen L. Cari.
+On October 17, 2018, Carl Cari filed his Certificate of Candidacy (COC) for the position, running against Marilou Baligod of the Nationalist People's Coalition who ran in the past for the position of City Mayor of Baybay against Cari's grandmother, Carmen L. Cari.
 In an interview, the young Cari said it was his personal decision to run for Congress and that he was not influenced to run for office.